evankozliner/tech-team/tutorial.md

 docker tag [tutorial-image-ID] [Docker-username]/tutorial:latest
 ```

 If you run 'docker images' again, you should see that there is now a new image in a different repository called [Docker-username]/tutorial and tagged latest.
-Now we need to push our local image to our remote rrepository.
+Now we need to push our local image to our remote repository.
 Enter the following commands:

 ```bash
 docker login